 When you do things correctly they will naturally last longer.
-It is also important to recognise that high ethylene producers need to be kept away from other fresh products otherwise they will speed up the ripening process.
+It is also important to recognize that high ethylene producers need to be kept away from other fresh products otherwise they will speed up the ripening process.

 Store your tomatoes at room temperature until ripe and don’t wash until they are ready to use.
-You can store your onions for up to a month in pantyhose or loose mesh bag.
+You can store your onions for up to a month in a pantyhose or loose mesh bag.
 Never store with Potatoes.

 This chart from One Good Thing By Jillee has more handy information that you can print and pop on your fridge.